-Advisory: Completion of or concurrent enrollment in English 43 and English 48, each with a grade of "C" or better, or equivalent or Assessment Skill Levels W4 and R5.
+Advisory: Completion of or concurrent enrollment in English 43 and English 48, each with a grade of "C" or better, or equivalent or Assessment Skill Levels W4 and R5 or English 47A with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5.
 This course is a second in the study of statistical methods integrated with algebraic tools to prepare students to analyze these processes encountered in society and the workplace.
 The course covers a review of functions, their geometric properties, counting principles and probability rules, probability distribution functions, sampling, and inferential statistics of one and two variable data sets.
 Students are expected to implement technology to perform calculations to analyze data and make statistical conclusions.
 This sequence of courses is intended for students that are not planning on majoring in a science, technology, engineering or mathematics related discipline.
 (FT) AA/AS; CSU.